-Previous Winners: Delvin Wilde, RaMona Wanned, Bill Schumacher, William Renders, Don Claeys, Kathy Lennon, Corey Derby, Ray Blackburn, Charlie and Eileen Prochelo, Will Meier, Dick Semple, George Semple, Terry Blom, Dan Moore, Donna Bergeson, Tom Clark, Earle Van Ornum, Rod Clay
+Previous Winners: Jeff DeGroot, Delvin Wilde, RaMona Wanned, Bill Schumacher, William Renders, Don Claeys, Kathy Lennon, Corey Derby, Ray Blackburn, Charlie and Eileen Prochelo, Will Meier, Dick Semple, George Semple, Terry Blom, Dan Moore, Donna Bergeson, Tom Clark, Earle Van Ornum, Rod Clay

 Flo Warnstandt Award

 This award should be given to an outstanding woman in recovery who, like Flo Warnstadt, dedicates herself to helping others positively transition from treatment to 12 Step support groups and/or works to make services more receptive and responsive to the special needs of women.
 Flo was a recovering woman in a male-dominated recovery program.
 She decided that women needed other women in recovery to sponsor, mentor and serve each other.
 Flo spent endless hours as a volunteer at the Marian CDU and did whatever she could to help women and men in early recovery get connected with AA, NA, or other support groups.
 She truly worked the principle that you cannot keep what you do not give away.